nanaperm12/auto-installer-xray/README.md

   <h3 align="center">Requirements</h3>

-- contact admin to register your ip
+- Contact Admin to register your ip <a href="https://t.me/firdaus_rx">Firdaus</a>

-- please be sure to provide your own domain or subdomain
+- Please be sure to provide your own domain or subdomain

-- if you rebuilt your vps in 10 times or more while using this script and using the same domain. you will suffer damage so my advice please use a different domain if you rebuilt vps many times
+- If you rebuilt your vps in 10 times or more while using this script and using the same domain. you will suffer damage so my advice please use a different domain if you rebuilt vps many times

   <h3 align="center">Installation</h3>